NCAA Division II women's cross country championships

 The NCAA Division II women's cross country championships are contested at an annual meet hosted by the NCAA to determine the team and individual national champions of women's collegiate cross country running among its Division II members in the United States and Canada.

 The championships have been held every November since the NCAA began sponsoring women's sports in 1981 and are now held at the same time and location as the NCAA Division II men's cross country championships.

 Adams State have been the most successful program, with 21 national titles.

-The defending national teams champions are Adams State, who won their twenty-first national title in 2024.
+The defending national teams champions are Grand Valley State, who won their eighth national title in 2025 in this sport.

-Lauren Kiley, representing Grand Valley State, is the reigning individual champion.
+Tristian Spence, representing Adams State, is the reigning individual champion.

 Format

 The race field included 8 teams in 1981, 11 teams from 1982 to 1992 and 17 teams from 1993 to 1999.
 Beginning in 2000, the national championship race has included 24 teams.
 Teams compete in one of eight regional championships to qualify.
 In addition to the 24 teams, 16 individual runners qualify for the national championship.